 The school is an academy within the Aquinas Church of England Education Trust (Aquinas).
 The responsibility for the oversight and management of all aspects of the Aquinas rests with the Board of Trustees.
 The day to day management of Aquinas has been delegated by the Trustees to the Chief Executive Officer, Kathy Griffiths.
 The day to day operation of Rye College has been delegated to Mr Barry Blakelock (Executive Headteacher) and Mr Dom Downes (Headteacher).

 In order to assist Mr Blakelock and Mr Downes, the Trustees of Aquinas have established Aquinas Advisory Councils (AAC) for each academy including Rye College.
 The members of Rye College AAC are as follows:

-Trust appointed Members: Mr Trevor Llanwarne, Mr Alan Powell, Mr Stephen Murphy and Mr Jeremy White.
+Trust appointed Members: Ms Sally Dennison, Mr Trevor Llanwarne, Ms Hilary Lowe, Mr Stephen Murphy and Mr Alan Powell.